Stocking Pelham: History

+Muriel McKay was kidnapped in December 1969 and was presumed murdered shortly afterwards at Rooks Farm in Stocking Pelham, although her body has never been found.
+The village was also the home of Christopher Docherty-Puncheon, who shot Lieutenant Colonel Robert Workman, on his doorstep in nearby Furneux Pelham, Hertfordshire, in an "execution-style" killing in 2004.

 Electrical grid substation

 The 40 acres substation was built from 1964, by Balfour Beatty at Crabb's Green Farm, south-east of the village.
 Much haulage traffic came through nearby Manuden.
 Two 215-ton transformers were delivered, requiring roads to be strengthened, and street lights moved.
 The substation cost £4m.
 The transformers were delivered on Wednesday 10 November 1965 at Tilbury docks, having left Manchester on Monday, being built at AEI on Trafford Park Switchgear was supplied by A. Reyrolle & Company.
 The substation is on the Hertfordshire - Essex border, with the eastern half in Berden in Essex.